The Bit/Byte Duality¶

 BitsInteger(length, signed=False, swapped=False, bytesize=8)¶

 A byte field, that parses into and builds from integers as opposed to b-strings.
-This is similar to Bit/Nibble/Octet fields but can be much longer than 1/4/8 bits.
-This must be encosed in Bitwise.
+This is similar to Bit/Nibble/Octet fields but can have arbitrary sizes.
+This must be enclosed in Bitwise.

-- length – number of bits in the field, or a function that takes context and returns int
+- length – number of bits in the field, or a context function that returns int

 - signed – whether the value is signed (two’s complement), default is False (unsigned)